-This course provides the student with active learning experiences and hands-on training necessary to develop the skills of an entrylevel phlebotomist.
+This course provides the student with active learning experiences and hands-on training necessary to develop the skills of an entry-level phlebotomist.
 The student will learn the procedures performed by a phlebotomist and will become familiar with different types of equipment and techniques applied.
 Emphasis will be placed on professional behavior, communication skills, personal and patient safety and technical skill development.
+PREREQUISITE: Must have completed or be enrolled in PH 102: Introduction to Phlebotomy.

-PH 123 LABORATORY ASSISTANT TECHNIQUES 3
+PH 123 LABORATORY ASSISTANT TECHNIQUES CREDITS: 3

-This course provides training for the clinical laboratory assistant including laboratory safety, equipment and instrumentation, basic laboratory mathematics, regulations and standards, quality assurance practices, record keeping and billing, specimen processing, CLIA waived and point-of-care laboratory testing..
+This course provides training for the clinical laboratory assistant including laboratory safety, equipment and instrumentation, basic laboratory mathematics, regulations and standards, quality assurance practices, record keeping and billing, specimen processing, CLIA waived and point-of-care laboratory testing.
 The course combines theory and hands-on practice of laboratory procedures with an emphasis on the necessity for accuracy and attention to detail.
-PREREQUISITES: HC 114 ANATOMY & PHYSIOLOGY FOR THE HEALTH PROFESSIONS, HC 113 MEDICAL TERMINOLOGY FOR THE HEALTH PROFESSIONS, AND PH 121 PRINCIPLES AND PRACTICES.
+PREREQUISITES: HC 114 ANATOMY & PHYSIOLOGY FOR THE HEALTH PROFESSIONS, HC213 MEDICAL TERMINOLOGY I, AND PH 121 PRINCIPLES AND PRACTICES.